-Demonstrating the effectiveness of the actions undertaken, the following graph shows how the widespread efforts in recent years have led to an overall reduction in consumption even in relation to the increase in hours worked.
+Demonstrating the effectiveness of the actions undertaken, the following graph shows how the widespread efforts in recent years have led to an overall rationalisation of consumption in relation to the increase in hours worked.
+In fact, over the years Cristina has significantly reduced the use of well water, used in galvanic treatments, following a study to reuse the process water.
+The slight increase in the last year is due to the entry into production of a new galvanic system, larger than the previous one, at the Cristina plant.